How to get the biggest returns from your hotel bookings

 Get a $400 Travel Credit each year with Amex Explorer

 I have long been wanting to visit the Sheraton Mirage in Port Douglas as a base for exploring Far North Queensland, and the recent refurbishment of the property got me over the line to make a booking earlier this year.

-We spend 5 nights in the Sheraton Mirage, and then another chunk of time in The Daintree rainforest (which I won’t review).
+We spent five nights in the Sheraton Mirage, and then another chunk of time in The Daintree rainforest (which I won’t review).

 Research & Booking

 The Sheraton Mirage is ranked #18 out of 43 hotels in Port Douglas on TripAdvisor, while not very impressive ranking wise, the property still received 4 stars from most reviewers.